 To study the initiation and progression of colon cancer, an agent-based computer model of human colon crypts has been developed.
 The virtual crypt model has been calibrated with measurements of human biopsy specimens, and its behavior verified to reproduce experimentally observed stem cell dynamics in colon crypts.
 Simulations are being used to evaluate different protocols for chemotherapy and chemoprevention, including drug combinations and intermittent schedules.

-Complete list of publications at My NCBI:
+List of publications at My NCBI: